 Basic skills revenue includes compensatory revenue, English learner (EL) revenue and EL concentration revenue.
 While these revenues are combined into a single category, the total revenue is based on separate formulas for the individual components.
-[126C.10, 4; 126C.15; 124D.65]
+[126C.10, subd.
+4; 126C.15; 124D.65]

 Compensatory revenue.
-Districts receive additional funding, called compensatory revenue, for students eligible to receive free and reduced price lunches, based on the count on October 1 of the previous year.
-Districts, with board approval, may allocate up to 50 percent of the compensatory revenue on a district-wide basis; the other 50 percent must be allocated to the school site in which the pupil who generated the revenue receives instruction.
-The revenue must be used to meet the educational needs of pupils whose educational progress related to state or local content or performance standards is below the level that is appropriate for pupils at that age level.
-Each school's site decision-making team, or instruction and curriculum advisory committee if there is no site decision-making team, must make recommendations on how the revenue is to be spent.
-Districts that receive compensatory revenue must maintain separate accounts for the revenue and report on its expenditure.
+Districts receive additional funding for students eligible to receive free and reduced price lunches, based on the October 1 count of the previous year.
+Districts, with board approval, may allocate up to 50 percent of the compensatory revenue on a district-wide basis; the other 50 percent must be allocated to the school site in which the pupils who generated the revenue receive instruction.
+The revenue must be used to meet the educational needs of pupils whose progress (based on state or local content or performance standards) is below their appropriate age level.
+Each school site's decision-making team - or instruction and curriculum advisory committee - must make recommendations on how the revenue is to be spent.
+Districts that receive compensatory revenue must maintain separate accounts for the revenue and report on their expenditures.
 Beginning in fiscal year 2018, a percentage of this revenue must be used for extended time activities: 1.7 percent in FY 2018, 3.5 percent in FY 2019, and 3.5 percent plus the percentage change in the formula allowance from FY 2019 in FY 2020 and later.

-Compensatory revenue for each building in the district is calculated by multiplying compensatory pupil units times the total of the general education formula allowance minus \$839 (\$5,473 for FY 2019).
-Compensatory pupil units equal 0.6 x [the sum of the number of students receiving free lunch and 0.5 x students receiving reduced price lunches] x the lesser of (a) 1, or (b) the quotient of the following calculation divided by 80: the number of free lunch pupils plus half the number of reduced price lunch pupils divided by the total number of pupils times 100.
+Compensatory revenue for each building in the district is calculated by multiplying compensatory pupil units times the total of the general education formula allowance minus \$839 (\$5,599 for FY 2020).
+Compensatory pupil units equal $0.6 \times$ (the sum of the number of students receiving free lunch and $0.5 \times$ students receiving reduced price lunches) \times the lesser of (a) 1, or (b) the quotient of the following calculation divided by 80: the number of free lunch pupils plus half the number of reduced price lunch pupils divided by the total number of pupils times 100.
 Beginning in fiscal year 2018, a district's compensatory revenue is the sum of the compensatory revenue calculation and the amounts designated under Laws 2015, 1st Special Session chapter 3, article 2, section 70, subd.
 8, if applicable.